m3g/ComplexMixtures.jl/docs/src/contrib.md

 <img src="../figures/oh2.png" width="60%">
 ```

-## Selecting groups by atom names or indexes
+## Selecting groups by atom names or indices

 To plot the contributions of the hydrogen atoms of water to the total
 MDDF, we have to select the two atoms, named `H1` and `H2`.
 The